-- Prepare a 0.8% suspension of red cells in 0.8% Ortho Red Cell Diluent.
-1 - Remove aluminium foil from as many reaction chambers on a Neutral 2 cassette as needed. - 3.
-Place in appropriate reaction chamber: 50μl of red cell suspension and 40μl of Lorne Anti-Rh reagent. - Centrifuge cassette(s) for 5 minutes in an Ortho BioVue System Centrifuge. - 5.
-Read macroscopically for agglutination.
+- Prepare a 0.8% suspension of red cells in 0.8% Ortho Red Cell Diluent. - 2.
+Remove aluminium foil from as many reaction chambers on the Neutral cassette as needed. - 3 Place in appropriate reaction chamber: 50μl of red cell suspension and 40μl of Lorne Anti-Rh reagent.
+Centrifuge cassette(s) for 5 minutes in an Ortho BioVue System Centrifuge. - Read macroscopically for agglutination 5.

-D. Microtitre plate Technique, using "U" wells
+D. Microplate Technique, using "U" wells

-- Prepare a 2-3% suspension of red cells in PBS or Isotonic saline or 0.
-Isotonic saline. - Place in the appropriate well: 1 volume Lorne Anti-Rh reagent and 1 1. volume red cell suspension. - 2.
-Mix thoroughly, preferably using a microplate shaker, taking care to avoid cross-well contamination. - 3 Incubate at room temperature for 15 minutes (time dependant on user). - Centrifuge the microplate for 1 minute at 140 rcf or for a suitable alternative 4. time and force. - 5.
-Resuspend the cell buttons using carefully controlled agitation on a microplate shaker - Read macroscopically or with a validated automatic reader. - 7.
+- Prepare a 2-3% suspension of red cells in PBS or Isotonic saline. - 2.
+Place in the appropriate well: 1 volume Lorne Anti-Rh reagent and 1 volume red cell suspension. - 3.
+Mix thoroughly, preferably using a microplate shaker, taking care to avoid cross-well contamination. - 4 Incubate at room temperature for 15 minutes (time dependant on user). - 5.
+Centrifuge the microplate for 1 minute at 140 rcf or for a suitable alternative time and force. - Resuspend the cell buttons using carefully controlled agitation on a 6. microplate shaker - Read macroscopically or with a validated automatic reader. - 8.
 Any weak reactions should be repeated by the tube technique.